marnieb12/World-db-Databases-and-SQL-Project/README.md

 ## 🐾 A Little Reflection

-I had so much fun working on this project!
-It reminded me why I love data and challenging myself 🧩.
-SQL challenged me to think critically and creatively, and I learned a ton about organizing and analyzing relational databases.
+I absolutely loved working on this assignment!
+It reminded me why I’m so passionate about data.
+I feel incredibly confident with SQL after this challenge and thoroughly enjoyed querying all the data to uncover insights.
+The process of building queries, experimenting with joins, and exploring the dataset was both rewarding and fun.
+This project has solidified my love for databases and made me even more excited to tackle future SQL challenges! 💪